Author: Joe Kizlauskas

 What is a Banker Bet?

-For those who haven’t heard of a Banker Bet before, a banker bet is a strategy where the bettor has to bet on 3 of more selections within their bet slip, you could argue this is similar to an accumulator bet.
-The reason it is called a ‘banker bet’ is because the banker bet is the bet you are most confident about winning, that is what the tern ‘banker’ refers to.
+For those who haven’t heard of a Banker Bet before, a banker bet is a strategy where the bettor has to bet on 3 or more selections within their bet slip, you could argue this is similar to an accumulator bet.
+The reason it is called a ‘banker bet’ is because the banker bet is the bet you are most confident about winning, that is what the term ‘banker’ refers to.
 It is understandable that even after a few reads, it is still hard to get your head around.
 Therefore maybe a few examples and more explanation might be a bit more beneficial and give you a better understanding.
 The banker bet, so the one particular bet that is the banker, must win in order for the whole banker bet to be successful.

 Let’s look at examples of banker bets to put things into a better perspective.

 If you were to place a selection of 3 bets.
 You have to choose one to be the banker bet.
-So, we will look at it in terms of football.
+So, we will look at it in terms of football, the premier league specifically.
 You have placed a bet on Man City, Man United and Liverpool all to win.
 You have chosen Man United as your banker bet because you think they are most likely to win as they are playing the bottom of the league side at home.
-On some betting sites you can mark the banker bet, you choose the bet you want to be the banker bet and mark it, normally with a ‘B’.
+On some betting sites, you can mark the banker bet, you choose the bet you want to be the banker bet and mark it, normally with a ‘B’.
 After choosing this to be your final selection, you are now changing this from a standard bet to a banker bet.
 As you are aware, a standard bet would still allow you to bet on the 3 selection as a whole, as a treble bet, or individually as 3 singles.
 But now it is a banker bet so these options do not apply.
 3 teams are the minimum for a banker bet.
 After picking the banker team to win, you can then freely choose another team from the other 2 that you think will guarantee a win and join the banker team.
 If your banker team successfully wins, then all you need is one of the 2 other teams to also win and then you will be awarded with your cash winnings.
 The maximum number of teams that can be involved in this bet is typically 14.
 So, all you have to do is pick which teams you want to guarantee a win and be the banker bets.
 If you were to pick 14 teams and chose 4 banker teams, then you only need 5 of the remaining 10 to win.

 Reading through the example, it is clear to see why banker bets can be beneficial compared to other bets.
 Using accumulator bets as an example, in an acca, you need all the selections to win for you to win the maximum cash prize.
 In a Banker bet, this isn’t the case at all, not every team needs to win.